 It can also be caused by sustained contraction of the extensor muscles in the forearm which result in excessive force on the tendon where it is attached on the bone.
 Treatment is two-fold: relax the dysfunctional muscle and promote healing.
 This is possible by IMS and prolotherapy.

-Following regenerative therapy at the Centeno-Schultz Clinic, patient had reduction in his pain, increase in range of motion and elimination of all narcotics.
+Following regenerative therapy for elbow pain at the Centeno-Schultz Clinic, patient had reduction in his pain, increase in range of motion and elimination of all narcotics.